UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Portal level agreement** | 99.90%
 **Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days), excluding any planned and emergency maintenance.
 **Measurement of SLA** | Unavailability applies to existing data where the data on the backup target becomes inaccessible due to a fault recognised at the IaaS layer or below, that is, the fault is within UKCloud-controlled components, such as the backup infrastructure, storage, power and internal networking such as physical firewalls and routers.
 **Key exclusions** | The following are examples of what is not covered by the SLA:<br>- The fault is within the customer's control (backup software or application and user networks)<br>- Incompatible applications or backup software (eg a change of backup software leading to incompatibility, or incompatible software versions)<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components co-located at UKCloud
-**Service Credit** | **STANDARD:** 10% of monthly Backup Storage spend<br>**REPLICATED:** 15% of monthly Backup Storage spend &nbsp; | 1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal
+**Service Credit** | **STANDARD:** 10% of monthly Backup Storage spend<br>**REPLICATED:** 15% of monthly Backup Storage spend<br>1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal

 ### Private Cloud for Compute